FLORAL DESIGN / DRAWING: a practice of noticing

 Day 7 ✴︎ Departure

 Students are welcome to end the week with lunch at coyotecafe, the farm’s monthly drop-in cafe, leaving by 4pm.
+Extra credit will be given to students who participate in designing the florals for the days cafe experience :)

 WHAT TO EXPECT